ICEPAY/OpenCart-3.x/README.md

 Fig.6

 To configure your **Merchant Settings** have a valid and approved ICEPAY merchant account.
-Login to the [*ICEPAY Self Service Portal*]( https://portal.icepay.com/) and open ***Edit website*** section of the website you want to configure.
-In case you cannot access *ICEPAY Self Service Portal* or you do not have a corresponding website available in the list of websites, please contact ICEPAY [support](https://icepay.com/support/).
+Login to the [*ICEPAY Self Service Portal*]( https://portal.icepay.com/)\* and open ***Edit website*** section of the website you want to configure.

+\* *In case you cannot access *ICEPAY Self Service Portal* or you do not have a corresponding website available in the list of websites, please contact ICEPAY [support](https://icepay.com/support/).
+If you do not have an account, visit the ICEPAY website at https://portal.icepay.com and sign up.
+After registration you will be able to try how the module works with your webshop*.

 After configuring your *Merchant Settings*, make corresponding changes in *Status Codes* and *Payment Methods*.
 In the *Active* column you can activate/deactivate payment methods by clicking into corresponding checkboxes [Fig. 7].